-VivUp, our Staff Counselling Service and Mental Health Support Platform, provides 24/7 confidential telephone counselling from qualified and caring professionals.
-Staff can call 03303 800658 at any time to access this.
+Our Staff Wellbeing Confidential Support service provides 24/7 confidential telephone counselling from qualified and caring professionals.
+Staff can call 03303 800658 or FREEPHONE 0800 0239324 at any time to access this.
 All staff can also access a range of self-help workbooks online.

 Mental Health First Aiders